sysfatal/sysfatal.github.io/polyglottar-en.md

 $>
 ```

-Basically, it has the TEXT segment, the symbol table and the sting table.
+Basically, it has the TEXT segment, the symbol table and the string table.

 We have a problem: the TAR header is 512 bytes (in fact, the header
 is 500 bytes, but TAR works with 512 byte sectors).